-Lower the pool water level to approximately two inches below the skimmer level.
-This makes it easier to remove the old and install the new skimmer.
-It also prevents the water from seeping in between the liner and the pool wall.
+Lower the pool water level to approximately 2 inches below the skimmer level.
+This makes it easier to remove the old skimmer and install the new one.
+It also prevents water from seeping in between the liner and the pool wall.

-Detach the hose from the existing skimmer.
+Detach the filter pump hose from the existing skimmer.
 Place the open end of the hose in the pool to keep water that may flow back from the filter in the pool.

-Loosen and remove the screws on the skimmer faceplate.
-The faceplate is the decorative cover that hides the not-so-attractive screws affixing the skimmer to the pool wall.
+Loosen and remove the screws on the skimmer faceplate using a Phillips screwdriver.
+The faceplate is the decorative cover that hides the not-so-attractive screws that fasten the skimmer to the pool wall.
 Loosen and remove the screws that attach the skimmer.

-Place screws in a few of the holes that affixed the faceplate to the pool.
+Place screws in a few of the holes that attached the faceplate to the pool wall.
 It is especially important that you put the screws in the holes located at the bottom of the faceplate quickly.
-This is the trick to prevent the weight of the water in the pool from pulling the liner down.
+This is a trick to prevent the weight of the water in the pool from pulling the liner down.
 Do this as soon as you remove the old skimmer.
 It only takes a few minutes for the weight of the water to start tugging on the vinyl liner.
-The time it takes for you to place the old skimmer down and align the new one is enough time for the water to shift the liner.
+The time it takes for you to put the old skimmer down and align the new one is enough time for the water to shift the liner.
 Putting the screws in a few of the bottom screw holes helps to keep the liner in place.

-Align the replacement skimmer and the rubber seal (the rubber seal comes in the replacement skimmer kit) over the existing holes.
+Align the replacement skimmer and the gasket (the gasket comes in the replacement skimmer kit) over the existing holes.
 Insert but do not tighten the screws to attach it to the pool wall.